GentoMedia/ProjectHeartRPG/Planning/Gameplay.md

 	- first revelation is an inciting incident of new mystery
 	- all other are from the players revelations as they solve the case
 - Observation - gather information from the environment, testimony, and reports
-- Make connections - Putting the puzzle together to for the picture
+- Make connections - Putting the puzzle together to form the picture
 - Revelation - Connections made by the player pushing them to the next cycle
 	- needs to be impactful